Working with Existing data#

-In addition to Sessions and Datasets, everything in Nexus can have any number of user-defined tags associated with them.
-These tags can be simple strings, like “sensors” or “baseline”, but could also have values, like “variable=velocity” or “angle=84”.
+In addition to Sessions and Datasets, everything in Ansys Dynamic Reporting can have any number of user-defined tags associated with them.
+These tags can be simple strings, like "sensors" or "baseline", but could also have values, like "variable=velocity" or "angle=84".
 These tags can also be used to locate report Items when querying a database.

 You can see how different queries give you access to different subsets of the data contained in the database, based on your interest in that given moment.

 In this Getting Started manual, we will browse all the Sessions and Datasets and then report Items on the local Nexus server.